rapidsai/cudf/docs/cudf/source/developer_guide/testing.md

 ```

 Other approaches are also possible, and the best solution should be discussed on a case-by-case basis during PR review.
-In general, developers should avoid any approach that involves GPU memory allocations during test collection.
+Developers should avoid performing GPU memory allocations during test collection.

 ### Testing utility functions

-The `cudf.testing` subpackage provides a handful of public utilities for testing the equality of objects.
+The `cudf.testing` subpackage provides a handful of utilities for testing the equality of objects.
 The internal `cudf.testing._utils` module provides additional helper functions for use in tests.
 In particular:
 - `testing._utils.assert_eq` is the biggest hammer to reach for.
-It can be used to compare any objects.
+It can be used to compare any pair of objects.
 - For comparing specific objects, use `testing.testing.assert_[frame|series|index]_equal`.
 - For verifying that the expected assertions are raised, use `testing._utils.assert_exceptions_equal`.